Jump to content

 Child benefit

-Parents who have their main residence in Germany receive child benefit - currently 255 euros per child.
-This is paid for all children up to the age of 18, as well as for children in training and studying up to the age of 25 and, under certain conditions, for unemployed children up to the age of 21.
-For children over the age of 18, the payment of child benefit depends on the child's income.
-If the parents are separated, the parent caring for the child receives the child benefit.
-Employees in the public sector receive child benefit with their salary, all other parents must apply for it.
+Parents whose main place of residence is in Germany receive child benefit for all children up to the age of 18 (currently 259 euros per child).
+Child benefit is also paid for children up to the age of 25 who are in training or studying or, under certain conditions, for unemployed children (depending on the income of the child concerned).
+In the case of separated parents, child benefit is paid to the parent caring for the child.
+Public sector employees receive child benefit with their salary; all other parents must apply for it.

 Child supplement - Familienkasse Hessen

-Parents with a low income can receive a child supplement in addition to child benefit under certain conditions - among other things, your child is unmarried and lives in your household and your gross income is at least 600 euros.
+Parents with a low income can receive a child supplement in addition to child benefit under certain conditions (e.g. your child is unmarried and lives in your household and your gross income as a single parent is at least 600 euros).

 Benefits for education and participation